Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: Introduction

-The manuscript is organized as follows.
-In section \ref{sec:static_framework}, we set up the stage of firm networks at equilibrium.
+The article is organised as follows.
+In section \ref{sec:static_framework}, we set up the stage for a firm network model and propose a definition of competitive equilibrium suited for our purposes.
 Section \ref{sec:naive} presents a simple heuristic for an out-of-equilibrium dynamical model of interacting firms.
-We show that reaching equilibrium might take an infinite amount of time (therefore jeopardizing the adiabatic hypothesis) and that the dynamics displays excess volatility when the economy sits close to an instability.
+We show that reaching equilibrium might take an infinite amount of time (therefore jeopardising the adiabatic hypothesis) and that the dynamics displays excess volatility when the economy sits close to an instability.
 In section \ref{sec:fullyconsist}, we present a fully consistent extension of the model of section \ref{sec:naive} which incorporates natural constraints which were overlooked such as causality or shortages.
-We propose a preliminary numerical study of this extension in section \ref{sec:numerical_study} where we highlight and discuss the existence of other interesting dynamical regimes besides competitive equilibrium.
+We propose a numerical study of this extension in section \ref{sec:numerical_study} where we highlight and discuss the existence of other interesting dynamical regimes besides competitive equilibrium.
 We also provide several technical appendices for completeness.
 In Appendix \ref{ap:eq}, we detail the derivation of competitive equilibrium equations in the most general setting of production function.
 Appendix \ref{ap:relax_time} shows the computation of the relaxation time of the naive model which relies on Appendix \ref{ap:block_stability_matrix} that compiles necessary intermediate results on the stability matrix.
 In Appendix \ref{ap:fluctuation_sqrt_eps} we show that a marginally stable linear stochastic system creates excess volatility and we apply this result to a generic case of the naive model of \ref{sec:naive}.
+In Appendix \ref{ap:real_net} we provide time-series of the dynamics of our model on realistic networks.
 Finally in Appendix \ref{ap:pseudo_code}, we provide a pseudo-code for simulation of the fully consistent approach of section \ref{sec:fullyconsist}.
 The code itself is made available at: \url{https://yakari.polytechnique.fr/dash}.